 A nonresident alien is generally taxed only on income from U.S. sources.
-A nonresident alien's income that is effectively connected with a U.S. business and capital gains from the sale of U.S. real property interests are subject to tax at regular U.S. rates.
+A nonresident alien's income that is effectively connected with a U.S. business and capital gains from the sale of U.S. real property interests are subject to tax at regular graduated U.S. rates, the same as for a U.S. citizen (1.2).
 Other capital gains are not taxed unless a nonresident alien has a U.S. business or is in the U.S. for 183 days during the year.
 Generally, investment income of a nonresident alien from U.S. sources that is not effectively connected with a U.S. business is subject to a 30% tax rate (or lower rate if provided by treaty).